Recent federal legislation affects retirement plans

 This is why another core value of annuities has come to the forefront – the inability to outlive the income from the asset.

 Once a person takes a ‘lifetime annuitization’ from an annuity, this income is guaranteed if you live 10, 20, 30 or 40 years past your retirement age.
-It is the only investment that is guaranteed to last until death.
 Hence, the House and Senate’s inclusion of annuities in the new SECURE legislation.

 Your own personal investment advisor may or may not recommend annuities to you as, unlike other mutual funds, they do not receive an annual management fee.
 Annual fees are a large part of the income for most advisors.